Types of Cryptocurrency Exchanges

 Best suited for: People wanting to trade against the market

 Aside from security, this model has two main advantages.
 Firstly, as no one is running them, decentralized exchanges cannot be subject to government regulation, oversight, and interference.
 Secondly, running on a peer-to-peer network, these exchanges have virtually no operating costs.
 Because of this, they do not need to rely on commissions to stay in operation.
-This makes them one of the only ways of how to buy bitcoins without paying a commission.
+This makes them one of the only ways of how to buy and sell bitcoins without paying a commission.

 The DEX model is far from perfect, however.
 Maintained by volunteers, many decentralized exchanges struggle with ensuring a good user experience.
 Navigating them can be difficult due to a clunky, unintuitive UI.
 The process of making a trade can be more difficult than necessary.
 There is no customer support to help you if something goes wrong.
 Lastly, the tech that helps run these exchanges is still in a rather raw state.
 According to experts, several issues need to be solved before decentralized exchanges can become a viable option for most users.